blackspike/hashtag-consensus/README.md

 # Hashtag Consensus
 This page hopes to be the canonical reference point for tech-related hashtags.

-Sources should be taken from the originator of the technology itself, and linked where possible.
+Sources should be taken from the originator of the technology itself or the brand account and linked to where possible.

 Pull requests welcome!